Driver survives after vehicle went down embankment in crash - KTVZ

 Click here for updates on this story

-MULTNOMAH COUNTY, OR (KPTV) — A driver is lucky to be alive after a serious crash late Monday morning in which their vehicle tumbled down an embankment and landed on its roof on the roadway below the Vista House.
+ULTNOMAH COUNTY, Oregon (KPTV) — A driver is lucky to be alive after a serious crash late Monday morning in which their vehicle tumbled down an embankment and landed on its roof on the roadway below the Vista House.

 According to the Multnomah County Sheriff’s Office, the crash took place around 11 a.m. on the East Historic River Highway after the driver, who has not been identified, mistook their vehicle’s reverse gear for park.
 That mistake led to their car falling approximately 60 feet down onto the roadway below the Vista House.
 The car came to a rest flipped on its top.